nithu-only/Helphub/README.md

 ## Security

-The application uses Spring Security to secure API endpoints.
+The application uses Spring Security with JWT to secure API endpoints.
 Ensure that you configure proper security measures and handle sensitive data responsibly.

 ## Contributing